arya-upm/mVARbox/README.md

 # mVARbox

-**mVARbox** is a Matlab toolbox for uni/multivariate data series analysis in both time/space and frequency domains, with focus on mutivariate autoregressive (VAR) models.
+**mVARbox** is a Matlab toolbox for uni/multivariate data series analysis in both time/space and frequency domains, with special focus on multivariate autoregressive (VAR) models.
 By using **mVARbox**, you will be able to, among others:

-- estimate auto/cross spectra from time series using different estimation methods (Welch, Blackman–Tukey, Daniell, etc.).
+- estimate auto/cross spectra from time series using different estimation methods (Welch, Blackman-Tukey, Daniell, etc.).
 - obtain optimal Autoregressive Models that reproduce a predefined target covariance/spectral structure.
-- generate synthetic time series from VAR models.
+- generate uni/multivariate synthetic time series.
 - ...

-**mVARbox** is intended for educational and research purposes.
-It is under development by professors and students of the Rotary Wing and Wind Turbines ([ARYA](http://arya.dave.upm.es/)) unit of the Department of Aircraft and Space Vehicles (Universidad Politécnica de Madrid).
+**mVARbox** is a software tool developed by professors and students of the Rotary Wing and Wind Turbines unit ([ARYA](http://arya.dave.upm.es/)) within the Department of Aircraft and Space Vehicles at the Universidad Politécnica de Madrid.
+It is specifically designed for educational and research purposes.

-**mVARbox** is free software and you can redistribute it and or modify it under the terms of the GNU General Public License (GPL) v3.
+**mVARbox** is released as free software under GNU General Public License (GPL) version 3.
+This license grants users the freedom to redistribute and modify the software according to the terms and conditions outlined in the GPL v3.
+It ensures that the software remains open-source and promotes the principles of open science.

 To get a fresh copy of **mVARbox**, clone the git repository located [here](https://github.com/arya-upm/mVARbox).
 You can also [download](https://github.com/arya-upm/mVARbox/archive/refs/heads/main.zip) it directly.